Clearly Identify the Most Relevant Prior Art, Technical Literature, Patents and Publications

 Patent Validity Search & Patent Invalidity Search

-At GHB Intellect we conduct patent validity searches to either validate the claims made by a patent or to invalidate one or more claims of a competitor’s patent.
+At GHB Intellect we conduct patent validity searches to uncover results that can be either validate the claims made by a patent or invalidate one or more claims of a competitor’s patent.
 An invalidity search is the first step taken by a company when faced with a patent infringement lawsuit.
-An Invalidity Search is a prior art search done after issuance of a patent.
+An invalidity search is a prior art search done after issuance of a patent.
 The purpose of an invalidity search is to find prior art that the patent examiner overlooked so that a patent’s validity may be challenged.

 Patent validity searches are also conducted to check the strength of a granted patent while exploring the available licensing options.
 Our search experts are paired with subject matter experts in order to create a highly efficient and effective team digging deep into the domain to find critical prior art overlooked by the patent examiner.
 These subject matter experts may also testify as a technology expert witness as part of our patent litigation support services.

-As part of the report, GHB Intellect prepares a claim chart to compare the claims of a patent to potential prior art to show if the patent is valid/invalid.
+As part of the report, GHB Intellect prepares a claim chart to compare the claims of a patent to potential prior art to help a legal professional or judge determine if the patent is valid/invalid.

-If needed, our subject matter experts may also act as a testifying expert (technology expert witness) in support of a patent dispute (see our patent litigation support services).
+If needed, our subject matter experts may also act as testifying experts (technology expert witness) in support of a patent dispute (see our patent litigation support services).

 Freedom to Operate (FTO) Patent Search & Clearance Search

-The purpose of a Freedom to Operate (FTO) patent search, or patent clearance search, is to identify in-force patents or published patent applications with claims that cover the trageted technology, process, or product.
+The purpose of a Freedom to Operate (FTO) patent search, or patent clearance search, is to identify in-force patents or published patent applications with patentable subject matter that cover the targeted technology, process, or product.
 Our FTO Search service helps identify potential patent barriers to commercializing our clients’ products or technologies.
-This due diligence process examines the claims language of third-party, in-force patents as a means of assessing clients’ risks of potential infringement.
+This due diligence process examines the claims language of third-party, in-force patents to support an assessment of clients’ risks of potential infringement.

-GHB Intellect takes its responsibility in advising its clients very seriously.
+GHB Intellect takes its responsibility to our customers very seriously.
 For each clearance search assignment, we create an FTO search team, consisting of a search expert and a subject matter expert.
 Such a team is trained to perform the task using an iterative process that has proven much more efficient and effective in searching, finding, and examining relevant prior art.

 State-of-the-Art Search & Landscape Search